 Step 3: Create the Space for the Hanging Indent

-With the text highlighted, click on and hold the downward pointing triangle in the indentation marker located inside the far left of the ruler at the top of the screen.
-Now drag the triangle to the right to mark the indention point for the lines in the paragraph after the first line.
+With the text highlighted, click on and hold the downward-pointing triangle in the indentation marker located inside the far left of the ruler at the top of the screen.
+Now drag the triangle to the right to mark the indentation point for the lines in the paragraph after the first line.
 (The rectangle above the triangle will also move as you drag the triangle.)

 When you release the mouse button, you’ll see the highlighted text move away from the left margin the same distance you dragged the triangle.
 However, all of the lines in the paragraphs will move with the triangle.
 To create a hanging indent, you don’t want the first line in the paragraph to indent away from the left margin.

-If when dragging the rectangle in the ruler, the triangle also moves in sync with it, this will mess up your attempt at creating a hanging indent.
+Only drag the rectangle back to the right.
+If the triangle also moves in sync with it, this will mess up your attempt at creating a hanging indent.
 You’ll need to start the process again.
-Only drag the rectangle back to the right.

 Step 4: Adjust the Length of the Hanging Indent